Where is the Santiago Canyon College Veteran Services Office located?

 These codes are a reflection of the student's Academic Standing with SCC Admissions and Records.

 If you do not maintain this Satisfactory Progress requirement as defined in the current RSCCD catalog, you will be placed on academic probation for one semester.
-If the same pattern of unsatisfactory progress is repeated during the probation semester, your unsatisfactory progress status of A2 or Dismissed will be reported to the Veterans Administration and the following will occur:
+If the same pattern of unsatisfactory progress is repeated during the probation semester, your unsatisfactory progress status of A/P2.
+If you become A/P2 the following will occur:

 - You must see your college academic counselor for an approved program indicating what course of action must be completed to maintain satisfactory progress toward graduation requirements.

 - After your counseling session and upon review of your counselor's suggested program AND satisfactory semester progress, VSO will then certify you for VA educational benefits.

 An appeal process is available through Admissions & Records for A/P2 students